rughh/planning/.github/ISSUE_TEMPLATE/hosting.md

 ---
 name: hosting
 about: Wanting to host the meetup?
-Answer the following questions
+Please answer the following questions
 ---

 Thank you for wanting to host the Ruby Usergroup Hamburg!